4GeeksAcademy/css-tutorial-exercises-course/exercises/01-Hello-World/README.md

 ```

 We have an HTML anchor `<a>` that takes people to google.com when clicked.
-We use CSS to tell (select) all the anchor tags and make them pink.
+We use CSS to select all the anchor tags and make them pink.

 ## 📝 Instructions: